Do You Want to Shift from a Scarcity Mindset to an Abundance Mindset? Read These Tips First!

 There are many, many layers to shadow work and healing through journaling.
 In this article, I’m going to specifically talk about shadow work as it pertains to our finances.

-I’m going to get personal and share shadow work journaling techniques to help you shift from a scarcity mindset to an abundance mindset using examples from my own journal.
+I’m going to get personal and share shadow work journaling techniques to help you shift from a scarcity mindset to an abundance mindset.

 If I can heal my money wounds, you can too!
 Let’s go!